 The City of Visalia has a strong history of promoting active transportation to its residents.
 Since the early 1990s, the City has persistently worked to improve and increase the City’s streets, bikeways, and trail networks.
 Every two years, the City can submit applications to the Active Transportation Program (ATP), for various projects that would be beneficial to our community.
 The City of Visalia has been successful in receiving ATP funds for the following projects during the corresponding cycles:

-We are currently in Cycle 7 of the program and plan to submit four (4) applications: two (2) safe routes to school projects and two (2) bike and pedestrian improvement projects:
+We recently completed Cycle 7 of the program submitted four (4) applications: two (2) safe routes to school projects and two (2) bike and pedestrian improvement projects:

 What is the Active Transportation Program?